 The H-1B1 and the E-3 are 2 other visa categories created specifically pursuant to free trade agreements between the U.S. and other countries.
 The H-1B1 is specifically for citizens of Chile and Singapore and the E-3 is specifically for citizens of Australia.
 Both are great options for Professors and Researchers.

-Foreign national Professors and researchers have several viable options to be able to come to the U.S. to teach or conduct research.
-Each has its own benefits as well as drawbacks.
+Foreign national professors and researchers have several viable options to be able to come to the U.S., and must weigh all the options before deciding on the visa to pursue.

 We’ll analyze your specific situation and recommend the most effective strategy based on our attorneys’ near 100% success rates.